 Note: Data loss might occur during Samsung system issue fixing.
 So back up your phone data to prevent important things from getting erased.

-- In the new window, select all your Samsung device details, and enter "000000" to confirm Samsung firmware repairing.
+3. In the new window, select all your Samsung device details.

 Part 3: Clear keyboard cache to fix Samsung keyboard has stopped error.

-The solutions to fix Samsung keyboard has stopped error are easy and quick.
-There are various ways to overcome the problem and you may try any one or combinations of them to solve the, Unfortunately, Samsung keyboard has stopped problem.
+The solutions to fix Samsung's keyboard has stopped error are easy and quick.
+There are various ways to overcome the problem and you may try any one or combinations of them to solve the, Unfortunately, the Samsung keyboard has stopped problem.

 Herein we will discuss clearing the Samsung keyboard cache, rendering the Samsung keyboard free from all unwanted files and data which may be preventing it from working normally.